Yuri-stack/Launchstore/ReadMe.md

 - 🎁 Buy and sell various products.
 - 🆙 Through an administrative platform, manage users and their products.
-- 💻 Login and Logout of users
+- 💻 Login and Logout of users.

+## Revised Concepts

+- ❌ Blocking routes for users unregistered.
+- 🌐 Global Variables.

 ## Get Started
 <b> You must have already installed </b>